The Workshop is organised by:

 Amanda Riley LLB, LLS, LLM

 PA to Lord Norton and Wroxton Administrator

 Amanda spent 20 years touring the world as a professional singer under her stage name Julia Martin, and can still be seen performing in theatres around the UK.
 Amanda established the charity ‘Autism Unseen’, to help tackle the bullying and social exclusion that autistic individuals suffer from within schools and colleges, and in 2017 she led a group of young autistic adults and carers on a life changing experience to climb Mount Kilimanjaro.
-Next year Amanda will be taking 60 autistic youngsters on the Autism Unseen Tall Ships Challenge, sailing a 70 foot Challenger racing yacht 1,675 miles around the UK.
+In 2022 Amanda will be taking 60 autistic youngsters on the Autism Unseen Tall Ships Challenge, sailing a 70 foot Challenger racing yacht 1,675 miles around the UK.